simplykatsa/example/docs.md

 This documentation describes how to use the Karel automatic toothbrush, designed for humans.

-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife.
+Note that this toothbrush is totally safe to use for children, adults, pets, wildlife but not for aliens.

-The toothbrush requires electricity.
+The toothbrush requires electricity to use it.